MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 There are several benefits associated with using real-world benchmarks, in that they:

 - Provide an accurate view of system performance in real production conditions.
-- May reveal application or database-specific characteristics that simplified synthetic tests wouldn't.
+- might reveal application or database-specific characteristics that simplified synthetic tests wouldn't.
 - Help with capacity planning related to application growth.

 There are also certain disadvantages: Real-world benchmarks: